Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

-Most people wonder why green, red, orange, and yellow bell peppers don't cost the same in grocery stores.
-Some people even argue that since they taste the same, they should be priced the same.
+Many people wonder why green, red, orange, and yellow bell peppers don't cost the same amount in grocery stores.
+Some even argue that since they taste the same, they should be priced the same.

-The various colors don't taste the same, and neither do they have the same nutritional value.
-Bell peppers are different in more ways than color, and what color pepper you choose should depend on what you are hoping to get out of it.
+In reality, the different colors don't taste the same—nor do they have the same nutritional value.
+Bell peppers vary in more ways than color, and what color pepper you choose should depend on what you are hoping to get out of it.

-Most people wonder why the prices of bell peppers are so different.
-Sometimes, even store clerks don't know the reason a green bell pepper is much cheaper than a yellow, orange, or red one.
+People often wonder why bell pepper prices vary so much depending on color.
+Most store clerks don't even know why the green peppers are cheaper than the yellow, orange, and red ones.
 The answer is quite simple.

 Green Bell Peppers

 - People purchase more green peppers than any other color—likely because they are the cheapest.

 - All yellow, orange, and red bell peppers are green before they ripen.

 - Because they are harvested before they are ripe, green peppers don't have as high a concentration of nutrients and aren't as sweet as others.